x2od/campaign-member-status/README.md

 ## Get started

-If you install only the core code or the unlocked package, then you will not have any triggers installed.
+If you install only the core code via install button or the package, then you will not have any triggers installed.

-1. Deploy the main directory
+1. Deploy the main directory if you install from this repository.
+AppExchange installations (on roadmap) skip to step 2.

     ```bash
     sf project deploy start --source-dir force-app